apitrace/apitrace/docs/USAGE.markdown

 To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` as described in the previous section.
-To trace Java applications, refer to Dalvik.markdown.
+To trace Java applications, refer to Android.markdown.

 ### Mac OS X ###